michaeljx/Bimacoin/README.md

 ![Logo of Bimacoin](https://i.ibb.co/PTQFd8W/20200826-233813-0000-removebg-preview.png)

-This is the reference code for [CryptoNote](https://cryptonote.org) cryptocurrency protocol.
+This is the reference code for Bimacoin cryptocurrency protocol.

 ## Etymology